Hawaii

 Hawaii's geographic isolation means that nearly all calls to the mainland United States are interstate calls.
 When you record a phone call from Hawaii to another state, the laws of both states may apply.

-Calls to Two-Party Consent States
+Two-Party Consent States to Watch For

 Best Practices for Interstate Calls